saltofthemar/saltofthemar/README.md

 ...
 I am studying for my Linux System Administrator certification through the Linux Foundation.

 ...
 I am completing my second course on Python, Django and Javascipt at Harvard Extension School, leading to a professional certificate.

-...
-I am getting ready to start my studies in Technical Writing, a lifelong passion of mine!

 ### 📫 How to reach me: ...